22 April 1950

 5 June 1958

-Nottingham and District Technical College was opened by Princess Alexandra.
+Nottingham and District Technical College’s Newton building was opened by HRH Princess Alexandra of Kent.

 21 June 1958